we-like-parsers/pegen/docs/grammar.md

 - they will prevent the parser from back tracking which may not always be desirable.
   In those cases one can customize the parser to delay the error reporting.
-- secondly those rules will never evaluate their action which can be annoying to measure the code coverage on the parser.
-For those cases, one can use the special action `UNREACHABLE` which will be replaced by the value of the `unreachable_formatting` which defaults to `None  # pragma: no cover`.
+- secondly when used in the alternative of another rule, this alternative will never evaluate its action.
+This can be annoying to measure the code coverage on the parser.
+  To alleviate this issue, all rule alternatives making use of a rule whose name starts with `'invalid'` will have its action set to `UNREACHABLE` if no action was specified. `UNREACHABLE` is a special action  which will be replaced by the value of the `unreachable_formatting` which defaults to `None  # pragma: no cover`.

 .. note::

-  All rules whose name starts with `'invalid'` will have the action of their alternatives set to `UNREACHABLE` if no action was specified.
+  Rules making use of the `&&` forced operator to generate syntax error will never run their action and need to be manually annotated.

 ### Customizing the generated parser